peterbriggs42/pangea/README.md

 That said, I think it'd be more conventional REST design to have the endpoint return all Exchange Rates in the event that the user doesn't supply a country code via the HTTP request.
 I think it makes sense to return a 400 Bad Request in the event that the user *does* supply a country code that's invalid, though.

-I didn't have time to implement this requirement
+I wasn't able to implement this requirement
 >  Some partners will return multiple instances of the same exchange rate that were collected at different times, we only ever want to use the most recent exchange rate
+Right now it doesn't filter out old partner rates, so there are duplicates in my API's response.
+Easy enough to filter out the old ones on ingest, I just didn't have time.

 Exception handling could be improved as well, I didn't go over the potential failure points with a fine-toothed comb but obvious places to handle failure could be the ingest -- if the partner rate file isn't found or is invalid we just let the file IO code throw whatever default exception and don't process it.